AdobeDocs/dynamic-media-classic.en/help/publishing-files.md

 ## Cancel a publish job {#canceling-a-publish-job}

-You can cancel an in-progress publish job.
+You can cancel a publish job that is in progress.
 Moreover, if you are an administrator, you can cancel an in-progress publishing job from the company Jobs page.

 To cancel a publishing job, go to the Jobs page and select **[!UICONTROL Cancel]**.
 On the Scheduled tab of the Jobs page, you can pause or resume a job by deselecting or selecting the check box in the job’s Active column.